Hannah Fury

-Hannah Fury is an American singer-songwriter with a following based on her independently produced melancholic recordings inspired by Gregory Maguire's revisionist Oz novel Wicked.
+Hannah Marie Fury is an American singer-songwriter with a following based on her independently produced melancholic recordings inspired by Gregory Maguire's revisionist Oz novel Wicked.

 Career details

 Fury began the self-teaching process of mastering the piano at the age of 16 after finding inspiration in a song which she described as having coalesced in her mind—naming it "The Vampire Waltz."
 By the early 1990s she initiated the process of producing and releasing her own music, starting with a four-song demo tape.
 Eventually the songs from this tape were developed into the self-released 1998 EP Soul Poison, soon followed by the full-length 2000 album, The Thing That Feels, which met with generally favorable critical notices.

 Seven years later, in August 2007, she released her second full-length album, and sixth CD overall, Through the Gash.
 All six of her CDs have been released on her own independent label MellowTraumatic Recordings.
 Despite not having the support of a major record label, her recordings have gained a devoted following who consistently praise her work.

 Noticeably shy of the limelight, Fury has never performed live.